imisaackane/imisaackane/README.md

 Hello and thank you for viewing my page!
-I'm currently working on making a website and email server to aid in a soon-to-be job search.
+I'm currently working on various projects with no concrete development plans or schedules.

-Feel free to look around in the meantime.
+Feel free to look around!